 - The Water Jamboree is held at Liberty Cove Recreation Area southwest of Lawrence, NE.
 Liberty Cove is owned and operated by the Little Blue NRD.
 Some sessions of the Water Jamboree include: Life in Lake Liberty, Wetland Wonders, Going with the Irrigation Flow, and Life outside Lake Liberty.

-- The Earth Jamboree is held at the Clay County Fairgrounds in Clay Center, NE.
-Some sessions of the Earth Jamboree include: Science on the Farm, Beat a Leaf, Treasure Hunt, and Shop or Drop.
+- The Earth Jamboree is held at Liberty Cove Recreation Area southwest of Lawrence, NE.
+Some sessions of the Earth Jamboree include: Science on the Farm, Environmental Jeopardy, Treasure Hunt, and Wild World of Pest Management.

 The Little Blue NRD assists in sponsoring the Land and Range Judging competitions.
 The events give high school FFA students the opportunity to compete against area schools in various aspects of each particular competition.
 Winners in each contest advance to compete at the state level.

-- In the Land Judging Contest the top three teams advance to the State Competition.
+In the Land Judging Contest, the top three teams from each region advance to the State Competition.
+You can view the regions below.
 Only one team from each school can compete at the state contest, even if they rank higher in the contest.
 The event is sponsored by the Little Blue NRD, NRCS and County Extension.

-The Envirothon is a program for 9th -12th grade students to learn more about our natural environment.
+The Envirothon is a program for high school freshman to seniors.
+This program provides an opportunity to learn more about our natural environment and put

 - The Envirothon experience is a unique approach to environmental education.
 Five-member teams compete in a setting where they learn that cooperation is needed to achieve success.
 Participation in this unique event can be great fun for both students and their advisors.
 The activities are designed to help the students become environmentally aware, action-oriented adults.